csd1100/learning/notes/go/basics.md

 #### Embedding
 - Embedding type is similar to JavaScript's inheritance using prototypes.
 - It's not like OOP inheritance.
 In the end they are different types altogether.
-- For Embedding a type just add a type in struct definition without identifier.
+- For implementing *'embedding of a type*' just add a type in struct definition without identifier.
 - The only problem is that we cannot directly add properties for embedded type in constructor.
 - Methods are also embedded.
 - There can be problem with name collision with multiple embeddings.
+- We can override methods in embedded type.
+But we can also use base methods as is if not defined in embedded.
 - e.g.
 ```go
 type User struct {